 - Push ingredients to side of dutch oven / pot.

-- Add your favorite cooking oil to open area of dutch oven / pot and add ground beef / turkey.
+- Add a small amount of the bacon grease back into the to open area of dutch oven / pot and add ground beef / turkey.

 - Add salt, black pepper, red pepper flakes, cumin, smoked paprika, chili powder, coconut aminos and toss to combine and continue to cook until meat is cooked through.